shayaantx/simple-logger/README.md

 # Simple Logger

-This is a super simpler logger that lets you log to either AWS or slack
+This is a super simpler logger that lets you log to either AWS or slack that I primarily use with for Auth0 actions.

 ## Configuration